Skip to Content

 PFAS has been used in the production of carpets, clothing, fabrics for furniture, cosmetics, paper packaging for food, and other materials (e.g., cookware) that are resistant to water, grease, or stains.
 They are also used in aqueous firefighting foam and in several other industrial processes.
 Because these chemicals have been used in such a wide array of consumer products, most people have been exposed to them.

-PFAS may be found in drinking water sources due to land application of wastewater or industrial sludges, discharges from wastewater treatment plants and septic systems, use of firefighting foam, and intentional or unintentional spills.
+PFAS can enter drinking water sources through human activities such as land application of wastewater or industrial sludges, discharges from wastewater treatment plants and septic systems, use of firefighting foam, and intentional or unintentional spills.
 PFAS in drinking water is always the result of human activity and contamination.

 How much is too much PFAS in drinking water?

-On March 14, 2023, the US Environmental Protection Agency (EPA) announced a proposed National Primary Drinking Water Regulation for six PFAS compounds (PFOA, PFOS, PFNA, HFPO-DA, PFHxS and PFBS).
-The proposed rule sets a Maximum Contaminate Level for PFOA and PFOS at 4 parts per trillion (ppt – also referred to as nanograms per liter, or ng/L.) and a Hazard Index for the remaining four compounds as a group.
+At the federal level, on April 10, 2024, the US Environmental Protection Agency (EPA) announced a final National Primary Drinking Water Regulation for six PFAS compounds (PFOA, PFOS, PFNA, HFPO-DA, PFHxS and PFBS).
+This rule sets a Maximum Contaminate Level for PFOA and PFOS at 4 parts per trillion (ppt) and a Hazard Index for the remaining four compounds as a group.
+This federal standard will be enforceable starting in 2029.

 Is there PFAS in Kennebec Water District’s Water (KWD)?

 Yes.
 KWD has been regularly testing its water for PFAS compounds since 2019.
-Of the 20 PFAS compounds tested, three have had detections (PFOA, PFHpA, and PFHxA) with cumulative levels between six and ten ppt.
-The cumulative levels are well below the Maine standard of 20 ppt.
-However, the most recent test result for PFOA is 4.4 ppt (0.4 ppt above the proposed EPA standard for PFOA).
+Of the 20 PFAS compounds tested, three have had detections (PFOA, PFHpA, and PFHxA) with cumulative levels between six and eleven ppt.
+The most recent compliance testing, completed in May 2025, show a PFOA level of 3.53 ppt (just under the final EPA standard for PFOA).
+Since 2019 PFOA levels have varied in the finished water (water supplied to your tap) from 2.9ppt to 6.4ppt showing both annual and seasonal variability.

 What is KWD doing to reduce PFAS levels in drinking water?